 I’ve just typed ‘weight loss’ into Google and got 76,900,000 results.
 Typing in ‘lose weight’ returned 18,300,000 results – much better!
 (Less competition).

-But for a more detailed analysis of the keywords and the level of competition I suggest you take a look at Jaaxy’s free keyword research tool, which you can find here.
+But for a more detailed analysis of the keywords and the level of competition I suggest you take a look at Jaaxy’s free keyword research tool – I wrote a review of it here.

 The term ‘weight loss’ gets an average of 9,140,000 searches a month and ‘lose weight’ gets 2,740,000 searches a month – less than a third the number of searches that ‘weight loss’ gets.